 Fostering Solutions is fully committed to providing high quality foster placements for children.
 The Fostering Solutions Fostering Panels are integral to this by ensuring that assessments of prospective foster carers are scrutinised thoroughly, comprehensive Foster Carer Reviews are undertaken and that high standards are being maintained across the agency, in line with the Panel’s monitoring role.

-We require a Vice Chair to join our Fostering Panel in the North Wales region.
+We require a Panel Chair and a Vice Chair to join our Fostering Panel in the North Wales region.
 This Panel is held at our Wrexham office approximately monthly.

 Applicants need to hold a social work qualification and be significantly experienced in social care and Chairing complex meetings.
 You will need to have excellent communication skills and have an understanding of the functions of a Fostering Panel and fostering processes, including the legislative framework that underpins Panel work, the ability to work well with others and be available to read Panel documents electronically prior to Panel.